AhmedRagabMogoda/STM32-COTS/README.md

 ## 📁 STM32F103C8

-Disabled modules and example drivers for the STM32F103C8 MCU.
+Contains the primary application and hardware abstraction layers for the STM32F103C8 MCU.

 - **MCAL**
   - `CAN`: Controller Area Network peripheral driver.